-Black History Month has been celebrated in the United States for the past 46 years.
+Black History Month has been celebrated in the United States for more than 40 years.
 We’ve put together some quick facts and a couple of quizzes.
-Why not sit down with your family and brush up on your knowledge of African-Americans who have made a difference in our world?
+Why not sit down with your family and brush up on your knowledge of African Americans who have made a difference in our world?

 Test Your Knowledge

 - What was Rosa Parks arrested for on Dec.
 1, 1955?

 - Where was Martin Luther King Jr. born?